waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 ## Creating containers

 After all required packages for LXC support are installed, we can start creating containers.
 Containers are created using "lxc-create" command.
-Following call will install a basic Ubuntu container named "c1" inside VM.
+Following call will install a basic Ubuntu container named "c1" inside VM (LXC host).

 	sudo lxc-create -n c1 -t ubuntu